loksland/jnr/README.md

 {{>footer.md|filter1|filter2}}
 ```

+Included files can include other files if required.

 To perform the file operations using async operations, use the `renderPromise` method.

 ```node
 jnr.renderPromise(tpl, data, options).then(console.log, console.error);
 ```

+The contents of each file path are stored in memory for future reference by the `jnr` instance.

 ### Options